sasdallas/reduceOS/README.md

 # reduceOS
 A small, lightweight OS coded in C and Assembly.

+## NOVEMBER UPDATE
+### I'm likely going to push a small branch where the current ASM kernel & loader will go very soon.
+### Another note: Linux support is being worked on a little more with the help of StackOverflow.
+Should be done soon.

-## SECOND OCTOBER UPDATE
+## OCTOBER UPDATE
 ### Good news!
-The new kernel being developed has received linux compatibility, I wrote a custom bootloader for it.
+The new kernel being developed has received linux compatibility with a custom bootloader!
 ### Development is progressingly smoothly, currently working on getting to reduceOS C code.

-## NOTICE: OCTOBER 2022 - Slow development
-### Balancing school and code is difficult, but I am trying to keep this up!
-### Thanks for the support when it comes to this project!

 ## NOTICE: SEPTEMBER 2022 - Update on the kernel!
 ### New kernel development is going great, BrokenThorn is awesome when it comes to this stuff.